JBZoo/CI-Report-Converter/README.md

 But...
 My experience tells me it's the exception rather than the rule.
 For example, I really like the good old [phpmd](https://github.com/phpmd/phpmd) utility (perhaps you have another _right_ opinion about the benefits.
 At least, it's just an example).
 It doesn't integrate well with TeamCity/PhpStorm/GitHub.
 Everytime I spend a lot of time looking for results in the logs.
-But I really want to see error reporting instantly and pretty printed.
+Though I really want to see instant and well-printed error report.

 Therefore, I developed a converter that changes the report format for deep integration with CI systems and JetBrain IDEs.